gogins/cloud-5/CLOUD-MUSIC.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">
 Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

-Music in the cloud by Michael Gogins.
+## Computer music in the cloud by Michael Gogins

 This is real music.
 Each piece will play indefinitely in any standard Web browser.
 There may or may not be animated visuals along with the music.
 The